 Serving as an augmentation, or overlay, to a global navigation satellite system (GNSS) message, the European Geostationary Navigation Overlay Service (EGNOS) improves the accuracy and reliability of GNSS positioning information, and provides a crucial integrity message regarding the continuity and availability of the signal.
 Because of this accuracy and reliability, EGNOS has proven essential for a range of applications across numerous market segments, as can be seen below.

 EGNOS offers an affordable solution for precision agriculture, enabling farmers to optimise yields, increase labour productivity and reduce driver fatigue – all with minimal investment.
 EGNOS supports machinery guidance solutions with sub-metre level accuracy, which is suitable for the cultivation of such basic-value crops as cereals.
-It also enables more efficient management of such farming activities as spreading, spraying and harvesting.
+It also enables more efficient management of farming activities such as spreading, spraying and harvesting.
 In other words, EGNOS provides advantages to both farmers (higher profit margins) and society (increased food supply and more environmentally friendly agriculture).

 With LPV-200, which delivers accurate information on an aircraft’s approach to a runway with the use of GNSS positioning, an aircraft can make a final approach without the need for visual contact with the ground until it is 200 feet above the runway.
 The free-to-use LPV-200 represents a key milestone in the development of EGNOS.